reactive-python/reactpy/src/py/docs/source/specs.rst

 type name.
 The various properties for the ``onChange`` handler are:

 - ``target``: the unique ID for a Python callback that exists in the backend.

-- ``eventProps``: A list of strings indicating the data that the Python callback requires.

 - ``preventDefault``: Stop the event's default action.
 More info `here <https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault>`__.